 Normal maternal changes and fetal development throughout gestation are reviewed.
 Embryonic and fetal measurements, anatomy, and anomalies of the first, second and third trimesters are studied.
 Scanning techniques and protocols are included.
-Is offered on a satisfactory/unsatisfactory grading basis.

 DMS 3323-Sonographic Survey

 A discussion of Doppler, small parts scanning, pediatrics, geriatrics, breast, and vascular imaging are included.